facebook/docusaurus/website/docs/advanced/ssr.md

 ### `useIsBrowser`

 You can also use the `useIsBrowser()` hook to test if the component is currently in a browser environment.
-It returns `false` in SSR and `true` is CSR.
-Use this hook if you only need to perform certain operations on client-side, but not render an entirely different UI.
+It returns `false` in SSR and `true` is CSR, after first client render.
+Use this hook if you only need to perform certain operations conditionally on client-side, but not render an entirely different UI.

 ```jsx
 import useIsBrowser from '@docusaurus/useIsBrowser';